silaev/mongodb-replica-set/README.md

 #### General info
 MongoDB starting from version 4 supports multi-document transactions only on a replica set.
-For example, to initialize a 3 replica set on fixed ports via Docker, one has to do the following:
+For example, to initialize a 3 node replica set on fixed ports via Docker, one has to do the following:
 1. Add `127.0.0.1 mongo1 mongo2 mongo3` to the host file of an operation system;
 2. Run in terminal:
     - `docker network create mongo-cluster`